Mitsui & Co. (Australia) Ltd.

 The students travel through Japan and take part in activities to learn about the country's history, business, industry, contemporary and traditional culture, and relationship with Australia.

 Students are selected from 22 partner universities around Australia.
-Over the past four decades, more than 380 Australian students have visited Japan through this program.
+Over the past four decades, close to 400 Australian students have visited Japan through this program.

 Many of the MEF's past participants now hold senior roles in government and business, and play an important role in promoting ties between Australia and Japan.